-Only DIMMs of the same type could be used in the same machine.
-Detailed DIMM population and combination principles are as follows:
+Only memory of the same type could be used in the same machine.
+Detailed memory installation and combination principles are as follows:

 - a.
 The white slot shall take the priority, while CPU1 memory shall be symmetrically installed with CPU0. - b.
-For single CPU, memory shall follow the screen printing sequence: CHA-0, CHB-0, CHC-0, CHD-0, CHA-1... - c、For dual CPUs, CPU0 position memory shall follow the screen printing sequence: CHA-0, CHB-0, CHC-0, CHD-0, CHA-1...
-CHG-0, CHH-0, CHE-0, CHF-0 ... - Step 1: Open the lock tabs on both ends of the DIMM slot. - Step 2: Align the bottom key with the receptive point on the slot, press both ends of the DIMM with your thumbs.
-Insert the DIMM into the slot completely, and the lock tabs will automatically secure the DIMM, locking it into place.
+For single CPU, memory shall follow the screen printing sequence: CHA-0, CHB-0, CHC-0, CHD-0, CHA-1... - c.
+For dual CPUs, CPU0 position memory shall follow the screen printing sequence: CHA-0, CHB-0, CHC-0, CHD-0, CHA-1...
+CHG-0, CHH-0, CHE-0, CHF-0 ... - Step 1: Open fixing catches on both ends of memory slot. - Step 2: Align the notch at memory bottom with memory slot positioning point, and press both ends of the memory with your thumbs, to insert the memory into the slot completely, and then fasten fixing catches on both ends of the memory slot.

-6.4 Hot-plug Hard Drive Option
+6.3 Hot-plug Hard Drive Option